Skip to content

 This is not eclecticism (“both sides are a little right”) but framework replacement — when you stand within The Tao of Lucidity’s perspective, these dualisms are themselves a form of obscuration: they forcibly cut a continuous spectrum into two segments and then ask you to choose one.
 The Tao of Lucidity’s answer is: do not cut.

-XVI.3 · Relations to Major Traditions
+XVII.3 · Relations to Major Traditions

-§XVI.1 has already discussed in detail the relationship between The Tao of Lucidity and philosophical traditions.
+§XVII.1 has already discussed in detail the relationship between The Tao of Lucidity and philosophical traditions.
 This section supplements two equally important positionings: science and religion.

 Relationship with Science.